Apple brings sleep apnea detection to the Watch Series 10

 It'll also come to the Series 9 and Ultras.

-Apple is bringing sleep apnea detection to the most recent generations of its Watch, the company announced today.
-At the iPhones 16 launch event, Apple revealed the feature would come to the new Series 10, as well as the Series 9 and Ultra 2.
-If you wear your watch while you sleep, you'll get an alert in the morning if symptoms are detected through the night, urging you to visit your clinician.
-The data for this will be collated in the Health app on the iPhone.
+Apple is bringing sleep apnea detection to the Watch as it tries to push its wearable as a one stop shop for all things health.
+At the iPhones 16 launch event, the company announced the new Watch Series 10, highlighting the new feature.
+If you wear your watch to bed, you’ll get an alert pushed to your phone in the morning if it detects disturbances in your breathing.
+You will also be urged to visit your clinician, and can show them data on what the watch detected.
+All of this information will, as custom, be collated in the Health app for the iPhone.

-Rather than using oxygen saturation, which would be the logical approach, Apple says it's using motion tracking.
-This is likely related to the messy patent battle surrounding the blood oxygen sensor in the Watch that has stymied the company's work in this area.
-The feature was rumored for a while but the hints suggested Apple had struggled to make its workaround as effective as required.
-Apple added that it expects to have the FDA's blessing in the near future, and will bring sleep apnea tracking to 150 countries later this month.
+Rather than using oxygen saturation, which would be the logical approach, Apple says it’s using motion tracking.
+This is likely tied to Apple’s longstanding patent row with Masimo that has seen the company hurriedly offer workarounds for its blood oxygenation sensor.
+To avoid any more fights, your Apple Watch will instead look for “small movements at the wrist” that are indicative of “interruptions to normal respiratory patterns during sleep.”
+The company added its work has been validated by a sleep study of “unprecedented” size.

+Apnea detection is also coming to both the Apple Watch Series 9 and Ultra 2, and Apple says it expects the FDA (and other regulatory agencies) to give their blessing in the coming days.
+It says the feature will be available in more than 150 countries and regions later this month.
+The feature had been rumored for a while but there were hints suggesting Apple had struggled to make its workaround as effective as required.
 Samsung, meanwhile, already has FDA approval for a similar feature on the Galaxy Watch.

 Catch up on all the news from Apple’s iPhone 16 event!